Cellnex in talks for deal CK Hutchison says could be worth $11.7 billion

 Launching 5G networks will require more masts to connect billions of devices, sensors and cameras in an “Internet of Things”, likely underpinning future investment in the sector.

-Cellnex shares rose in early trade, outperforming a negative wider market.
+Cellnex shares rose in early trade, outperforming a negative wider market .IBEX.
 They climbed higher after the announcement and were up more than 4% on the day at 1021 GMT.

 So far this year, the company’s stock has risen 50%, making it the fourth biggest company in a Spanish stock market that has lost 30% of its value since January.